ansible-collections/community.dns/docs/docsite/rst/filter_guide.rst

 :normalize_result:

-  (Only for :ref:`community.dns.get_registrable_domain <ansible_collections.community.dns.get_registrable_domain_filter>`) A boolean with default value :ansval:`false`.
+  (Only for :ansplugin:`community.dns.get_registrable_domain#filter`) A boolean with default value :ansval:`false`.
 This controls whether the result is reconstructed from the normalized name used during lookup.
 During normalization, ulabels are converted to alabels, and every label is converted to lowercase.
 For example, the ulabel :ansval:`ëçãmplê` is converted to ``xn--mpl-llatwb`` (puny-code), and :ansval:`Example.COM` is converted to ``example.com``.

 :keep_trailing_period:

-  (Only for :ref:`community.dns.remove_registrable_domain <ansible_collections.community.dns.remove_registrable_domain_filter>`) A boolean with default value :ansval:`false`.
+  (Only for :ansplugin:`community.dns.remove_registrable_domain#filter`) A boolean with default value :ansval:`false`.
 This controls whether the trailing period of the prefix (that is, the part before the registrable domain) is preserved or not.